• Remembering

 Loss of Wholeness and Early Organizing Features as Development of Pattern

 In response to a loss of wholeness in the womb (stored in implicit memory), the contrast of this simply-being whole to “working to live” in a do-or-die new world necessitates meeting three core needs (Vector).
-Three aversive emotions alert that homeostasis is not met, and need seeking is directed with a primary orientation bias, the tendency of attention (Attendency) to be inward, outward, or dyadic as a shuttling between inward and outward.
+Three aversive emotions alert that homeostasis is not met, and need seeking is directed with attention and energy (Attendency) to an Adaptive Behavioral Strategy inward, outward, or dyadic (a shuttling between inward and outward).

 Personality Types